ideasonpurpose/basic-wordpress-vagrant/README.md

 A [.gitignore file][gitignore] will be added to the site directory if one doesn't already exist.
 This file excludes all WordPress core files from Git.

+The Ansible provisioner will search for MySQL dumpfiles in the top five levels of the project, ignoring WordPress core and common vendor directories.
+The top-most (first-found) dumpfile will be imported.

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.